moorepants/eme185/content/pages/purchasing.rst

 Order for Supplies and Consumables using a Department Purchase Order (DPO)
 ==========================================================================

-**BME funded projects must have their TA place the orders!** See the "Ordering for BME Funded Projects" section for more info.

 Applicable to Store Pickup, FAX/Internet Order, Credit Card Order